Is Your Dog Happy? AI-Powered Dog Collar 'Translates' Barks Into Emotions

-MIAMI (CBSMiami) — Did you know that 56% of Floridians own a pet; 40% are dog owners and 24% own cats.
-Now imagine being able to talk to your pet, not a one way conversation, but really understand what they are saying when they bark or meow.
+MIAMI (CBSMiami) — Imagine being able to talk to your pet, not a one way conversation, but really understand what they are saying when they bark or meow.

 It’s happening thanks to a high-tech dog collar which is giving canines a new voice, analyzing barks so owners know how their pets are feeling.